attorney755/Country_Information_App/README.md

 docker push attorney755/country-information-app:v1
 ```

-Did this because containerizing the application ensures consistency across different environments and simplifies the deployment process.
+I did this because containerizing the application ensures consistency across different environments and simplifies the deployment process.

----

 ### 2. Configure Docker Compose

 I navigated to the `web_infra_lab-master` directory and reviewed the `compose.yml` file, which defines three services:

 - **web-01**: An Nginx server at `172.20.0.11`, with ports `2211:22` for SSH and `8080:80` for HTTP.